metio/terraform-provider-k8s/docs/data-sources/ipam_cluster_x_k8s_io_ip_address_claim_v1beta1_manifest.md

 - `pool_ref` (Attributes) PoolRef is a reference to the pool from which an IP address should be created. (see [below for nested schema](#nestedatt--spec--pool_ref))

+Optional:

+- `cluster_name` (String) ClusterName is the name of the Cluster this object belongs to.

 <a id="nestedatt--spec--pool_ref"></a>
 ### Nested Schema for `spec.pool_ref`